blackbird-agency/magento-2-scoped-maintenance/README.md

 #### Automatic Cache Purging

 When maintenance mode is activated or deactivated for specific stores, the module handles purging the full-page cache for the affected stores to ensure consistency and immediate effect of the maintenance status.
-A special cache tag is added to all pages to specify the store_id and clean only the full page cache of specified stores.
+A special cache tag `store_{$id}` is added to all pages to specify the store_id and clean only the full page cache of specified stores.

 ---

 ## Usage